checklist / lost job coverage

 How to use this checklist

 Start with employer documents and dates, then move into official Marketplace and Medicaid or CHIP verification.
-The checklist is meant to prevent users from entering private details elsewhere before they know which source family controls the next step.
+The checklist is meant to prevent readers from entering private details elsewhere before they know which source family controls the next step.

 What this does not decide